Cambridge Healthtech Institute ’s 2nd Annual

 10:00 Improving the Yields of Complex Monoclonal Antibodies and Fusion Proteins for Cancer Therapy

-Peter Blas, PhD, Lecturer, Biochemical Engineering, University College London (UCL)
+PhD, Teacher of Science, The Kibworth School, and Biochemical Engineering, University College London (UCL)

 The bioprocessing of a fusion protein is characterised by low yields, and through recovery and purification, an overall 90% loss.
 However, there is evidence of the protection of degradation products which occurs in the presence of shear plus air/liquid